harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/5f2a77fa-cfe6-4612-839f-1c1537ea67df">
   </div>
-  <p>The above image is generated by DALL-E which is having difference between two scenes and a very less shift compared to earlier scenes.</p>
+  <p>The above image is generated by DALL-E which is having soe differences in between two scenes and a very less shiftrd image pair compared to earlier scenes.</p>
 </div>

 <p>At this point we thought to generate images by giving the real image reference along with the yolo detectable objects to check if we could make DALL-E to generate accurate images</p>